MattechLab/sops/docs/data-collection/data-collection_visuo.md

   </ul>
 - Prepare a blanket to cover the participant.
 - Prepare a new pair of earplugs.
-- Completely disable the light inside of the scanner and the ventilation of the scanning room to facilitate the best performance of the ET.
+- Completely disable the light inside of the scanner and the ventilation of the scanning room to facilitate the best performance of the ET (i.e. to reduce eye blink and harmonise the light contrast across participants).

 ##### Setup Preparation Inside the Control Room